cjbnyi/LabKita/README.md

     node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"
     ```

-    to generate a JWT secret token.
-It will be used for user authentication and
+    to generate distinct secrets for the JWT access token and the refresh token.
+They will be used for user authentication and authorization.
-    authorization.

     Feel free to modify the environment variables as needed.

+4. **Seed the database (optional):**

+    Optionally, you can seed the database by running the command

+    ```
+    npm run populate
+    ```

+    which ensures that the application has sample data ready for testing.

-4. **Run the server:**
+5. **Run the server:**

     ```
     node app.js